Xunnamius/msft-todo-backup/README.md

 Also supports unattended backups, throttling, and automatic retrying out of the box.

-However, while attachment and checklist items are backed up, linked resources and extensions are _not_ backed up.
+However, while attachment and checklist items are backed up and can be restored, linked resources and extensions are ignored.

 ---